DishaShelke06/Spotify-Clone/README.md

-# spotify clone
+# Spotify Clone
- it a spotify clone made using HTML CSS and JavaScript
+ It a spotify clone made using HTML CSS and JavaScript